 Airport lounges are seen as key in curbing travel anxiety – with the Collinson research revealing that 49% of Indian travellers ‘feel safer at the airport’ when they’re able to access a lounge.
 On average, travellers regard lounge access as the number one most desirable travel benefit at the airport, leading to 87% of Indian travellers expecting airport lounge access as a premium card benefit.
 55% of Indian respondents said they felt ‘rewarded’, while a further 52% of Indian respondents said lounge access made them ‘feel valued as a customer’.

-Todd Handcock, Asia Pacific President for Collinson said, “After two long years of waiting for the pandemic to recede and borders to open up, people across India are eagerly embracing the return of travel.
+Todd Handcock, Global Chief Commercial Officer & President Asia Pacific at Collinson, said, “After two long years of waiting for the pandemic to recede and borders to open up, people across India are eagerly embracing the return of travel.
 This is an encouraging trend given that apprehensions around travel safety continue to exist.
 Recognising the value travellers place on lounge, we’re extremely pleased to support Indian travellers’ return to the skies through the launch of Priority PassTM Access India.

 Designed to provide our clients’ customers with a touch of luxury in a safe and comfortable environment, Priority PassTM Access India enables access to over 50 premium lounges and airport experiences located across all major cities in India, simply by tapping or swiping a credit or debit card on entry.
 This is seamlessly supplemented with access to Priority Pass’s unrivalled 1,300 airport lounges and experiences globally – providing at least one experience covering 95% of all international flights from the top 100 airports.”